marvelm57/os232/links.md

 ## Week 03
 1. [What Is a TAR File?](https://www.lifewire.com/tar-file-2622386) - For those who still don't know what TARBALL is.
 This site will help you understand about what TAR file is, how to make them, and how to convert them.
 2. [Linux File System and Directory Structure](https://www.scaler.com/topics/linux-tutorial/file-system-of-linux/) - The Linux file system and directory structure are fundamental components of the operating system.
 This site covers structure, characteristics, and types of Linux file system.
-3. [C Programming | In One Video](https://www.youtube.com/watch?v=3lQEunpmtRA) - This video is a quick and good C Programming tutorial. it explains some of the basic syntax and logic used in C Programming Language.
+3. [C Programming | In One Video](https://www.youtube.com/watch?v=3lQEunpmtRA) - This video is a quick and good C Programming tutorial.
+It explains some of the basic syntax and logic used in C Programming Language.